 Personal Work – What I Photograph When I’m Not A Wedding Photographer

 When I was putting my new website together I thought that I’d really like to have a page that featured my Personal Work.
-Most of it isn’t from a particular shoot or anything like that, I just carry a camera around with me wherever I go and a lot of the posts featured on this page where taken when an opportunity arose.
+Most of it isn’t from a particular shoot or anything like that.
+I just carry a camera around with me wherever I go.
+A lot of the posts featured on this page where taken when an opportunity arose.
 Some of the posts might be some of the photographs I’ve taken when Fiona and I have been away somewhere or if there was a particular event that we went to.
 Others are my specific photo outings.
 Everything featured on this page does have one thing that ties it all together though.
 It’s all shot on film, or ‘Analogue’ as I believe the kids are calling it now…perhaps this page should be called ‘Why I love shooting film’ ?

 Film just looks great.
-The colours and tonal range are stunning, you’d have to spend quite a bit of time on the computer to give a photograph that special something that Fuji 400H or Kodak Portra has straight out of the camera.
-Even the imperfections, the things that used to earn you a ‘Sticker of shame’ when you used to take a film to a lab for processing, double exposures and light leaks look good now.
-When film was all we had I’d have discarded those shots, but then when digital photography removed those particular imperfections, I started to miss them a bit.
+The colours and tonal range are stunning.
+You’d have to spend quite a bit of time on the computer to replicate it.
+It’s a special something that Fuji 400H or Kodak Portra has straight out of the camera.
+Even the imperfections are great.
+The things that used to earn you a ‘Sticker of shame’ when you took a film to a lab for processing, double exposures and light leaks look good now.
+When film was all we had I’d have discarded those shots.
+But then when digital photography removed those particular imperfections, I started to miss them a bit.
 It’s a sort of nostalgia for the imperfections.

-I use the excellent UKFilmLab for my colour Personal Work and I process my Black and white stuff in the kitchen before scanning it myself.
+I develop and scan all of my films myself, both the colour and Black and white.
 You just can’t beat the smell of Photographic chemicals…